yjg30737/pyqt-dark-notepad/README.md

 * Zoom in/out, reset (Ctrl+Mouse wheel moving)
 * Show various info on status bar
 * Show as full screen
-* Show/hide menu.
+* Being able to show/hide menu bar.
 You can hide menu bar with close button on the right corner of menu bar, show menu bar with place the mouse cursor on the top of the text widget.

 ## Code Example
 ```python